MehmetAltinkurt/RAG-Chatbot/README.md

 # 🧠 RAG QA Chatbot Application

-A Retrieval-Augmented Generation (RAG) chatbot that allows users to upload documents (PDF or DOCX), ask questions in natural language, and receive accurate answers based on the content of the uploaded documents — all powered by a vector database and LLMs.
+A Retrieval-Augmented Generation (RAG) chatbot that allows users to upload documents (PDF or DOCX), ask questions in natural language, and receive accurate answers based on the content of the uploaded documents — all powered by a vector database and local or API-based LLMs.

 ---